Himanshinim23/Engage-2021-submission/README.md

 __To run the Web App on your local device :__

 Clone the repo to your local device or download the zip file.
-Once in the project folder , download the needed node modules.
+Once in the project folder , download the needed node modules by running npm install express in the integrated terminal
 Run the server by running the command nodemon server.js
 The server will be running locally at localhost:3030